 10. Prevents and reduces stretch marks

-Stretch marks are particularly common during pregnancy, but anyone can experience them. found that a water-in-oil cream containing argan oil improved skin elasticity.
-This helped prevent and treat stretch marks early on.
+Stretch marks are particularly common during pregnancy, but anyone can experience them.

 Apply argan oil directly to the affected area at least twice per day.
 Do this as soon as you suspect you may see or start to see stretch marks for best results.